JakeSteam/blog-programming/_posts/2018-10-28-tokenrefresher-fatal-crash-when-using-firebaseui.md

 The library com.google.android.gms:play-services-basement is being requested by various other libraries at [[15.0.1,15.0.1]], but resolves to 16.0.1.
 Disable the plugin and check your dependencies tree using ./gradlew :app:dependencies.
 ```

-To resolve this, I’d added a temporary workaround in my `build.gradle`, which I completely forget to fix properly:
+To resolve this, I'd added a temporary workaround in my `build.gradle`, which I completely forget to fix properly:

 ```
 GoogleServicesPlugin.config.disableVersionCheck = true